devorbitus/grunt-http/README.md

 # grunt-http

-> Sends a HTTP request and deals with the response.
+> Sends an HTTP request and deals with the full response object.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`